 The target demographic for the brand is men between the ages of 22 and 29.
-While the brand client has a detailed psychographic profile, we focus reporting on the demographics.
+While the brand client has a detailed psychographic profile, we focus on reporting the demographics.
 The events themselves should appeal to the psychographic part of the profile, which is sports-oriented.
 Many of the activations for this brand are at sporting events or sports-themed venues.

-Arriving at insights
+Arriving at the key insights

 I knew I couldn’t justify showing this low percentage (11%) without some insight as to why.
 I noticed many of the field staff reports commented that margarita samples were provided.
 Makes perfect sense for consumers to sample a tequila brand in the form of a margarita.
 But I found it peculiar that a margarita was the sample of choice when the teams are trying to reach men 22 to 29.
 I thought women tend to prefer margaritas.
 Men?
 Not so much.